Knitschi/CMakeProjectFramework/README.md

 # BuildCppCodeBaseCMake

-A project to test the BuildCppCodeBaseCMake project.
+A project that tests the CppCodeBaseCMake package.